mono/website/docs/faq/general.md

 -   Ginzu: An implementation on top of Remoting for the [ICE](http://www.zeroc.com) stack

 For a more complete list, see the [Libraries](/docs/tools+libraries/libraries/) and [Software](/docs/about-mono/showcase/software/) pages.

-### What is the difference between Mono and the .NET Initiative?

-The ".NET Initiative" is a somewhat nebulous company-wide effort by Microsoft, one part of which is a cross-platform development framework.
-Mono is an implementation of the development framework, but not an implementation of anything else related to the .NET Initiative, such as Passport or software-as-a-service.

 ### What technologies are included in Mono?